MarsBased/marsbased-website-old/_posts/2015-12-07-How-to-Handle-Client-Work-Remotely-Our-Communication-Stack.markdown

 As a matter of fact, we also have found that the video quality and the call stability is much better than on Skype or Google Hangouts, thus making it ideal for people in low wifi signals or using their mobile data plans.

 Last, but not least, Appear.in also offers screen sharing options, which they’re good enough for most purposes.
-However, we sometimes need to have a more collaborative screen share so we use <a href="http://screenhero.com" title="Screenhero" target="_blank">Screenhero</a> instead.
+However, we sometimes need to have a more collaborative screen share so we use <a href="http://screenhero.com" title="Screenhero" target="_blank" rel="nofollow">Screenhero</a> instead.

 ——